revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-24. What is a views in Angular?
+24. What are our views on Angular?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)